Houman Seyyedi: Directing

 After directing several short films, including 35 Meters Above Water and Blue Tooth, which earned him numerous awards at the Tehran International Short Film Festival, Seyyedi made his feature directorial debut in 2010 with Africa.
 The film won Best Film and Best Actress (for Azadeh Samadi) in the video section of the 29th Fajr Film Festival.
 Seyyedi also served as the writer and editor for the film.
 Critics have categorized Africa as part of Iran's film noir movement, and some consider Seyyedi a successor to Asghar Farhadi's social cinema, albeit with distinct, non-classical framing and composition.
 He also wrote and directed the theater production An Unfinished Narrative of a Suspended Season.

 Seyyedi has introduced several new actors to Iranian cinema through his films, including Amir Jadidi, Yasna Mirtahmasb, Navid Pourfaraj, Laden Zhavehvand, and Hamon Seyyedi.
 His directorial works include Africa, Thirteen, Confessions of My Dangerous Mind, Rage and Roar, Small Rusty Brains, and World War III.
 His film Small Rusty Brains was one of the highest-grossing films in Iran during its 2018 release.

 Seyyedi's first foray into series production was The Frog, a home video distribution series that received widespread acclaim and became the highest-rated Iranian series on IMDb.

 Teaching

 In addition to his work in film and theater, Seyyedi teaches acting at his own academy, mentoring aspiring actors.

 Personal life

 Political views

 After winning the Special Jury Prize at the 2013 Fajr Film Festival for his film Thirteen, Seyyedi dedicated his award to then-Iranian President Hassan Rouhani, describing him as someone who "brought smiles to people's faces."
 Years later, during the 2022 Iranian protests, Seyyedi expressed regret for this action on Instagram, writing:

 This stain will never be erased from me.
 I despise myself for naively taking a step toward a better tomorrow.
 I am ashamed of myself and will never forgive myself.

+On 4 February 2026, Seyyedi criticized celebrities attending the Fajr Film Festival in light of the 2025–2026 Iranian protests on his Instagram, saying: “Cinema has meaning when it stands next to humans; when it passes over them, it is just a worthless image.”